 How to Become a Nurse Midwife in Colorado: Complete Guide

 Colorado stands out as one of only thirteen jurisdictions in the United States that recognize both pathways to midwifery practice: the traditional Certified Nurse-Midwife (CNM) route and the alternative Certified Midwife (CM) pathway.
-This unique recognition offers aspiring midwives flexibility in their educational journey while upholding the highest standards of practice.
+Following the implementation of Senate Bill 23-167 in July 2024, Colorado became the most recent state to offer full licensure for both credentials, providing aspiring midwives exceptional flexibility in their educational journey while upholding the highest standards of practice.
 With nurse midwives attending 13.7% of all births statewide and practicing in approximately 70 facilities across Colorado, the profession offers significant opportunities for meaningful careers in maternal and reproductive healthcare.

-Colorado’s robust midwifery education infrastructure, exemplified by the University of Colorado College of Nursing’s exceptional 100% pass rate on the board certification exam, ensures that graduates are well-prepared for successful careers.
-Whether you’re a registered nurse seeking to advance into midwifery specialization or someone with a different healthcare background interested in the CM pathway, Colorado provides comprehensive pathways to achieve your professional goals.
+Colorado’s robust midwifery education infrastructure, exemplified by the University of Colorado College of Nursing’s exceptional 100% pass rate on the 2024 board certification exam and #2 national ranking, ensures that graduates are well-prepared for successful careers.
+The program holds Continued Accreditation status from ACME through 2029, representing one of the longest continuously accredited midwifery programs in the United States.
+Whether you’re a registered nurse seeking to advance into midwifery specialization or someone with a bachelor’s degree in any field interested in the new direct-entry CM pathway launching in Summer 2026, Colorado provides comprehensive pathways to achieve your professional goals.

 Understanding Colorado’s Dual Pathways to Midwifery Practice

 Colorado’s progressive approach to midwifery education offers two distinct yet equally respected pathways to professional practice.
-Both the CNM and CM credentials require identical educational standards, national certification, and scope of practice, with the primary difference being the prerequisite nursing licensure for CNMs.
+Both the CNM and CM credentials require identical educational standards, national certification, and scope of practice, with the primary difference being the prerequisite nursing licensure for CNMs versus a bachelor’s degree in any field for CMs.

 Midwifery Pathways in Colorado